History of Jacksonville

 Tours are available from several venues:

-Segway guided tour: Combine the contemporary thrill of riding on a Segway with an insightful overview of Jacksonville’s historic sites.
-If you can walk you can ride a Seway.
+Segway Guided Tour: Combine the contemporary thrill of riding on a Segway Personal Transporter (PT) with an insightful overview of Jacksonville’s historic sites.
+If you can walk you can ride a Segway PT.
 Check on details.

 There are also schedule tours of the cemetery, Cornelius Beekman House & Beekman Bank on select days.
 You can find more information on tours on our calendar of events or at the first two websites below.